hylo-lang/Swifty-LLVM/README.md

 Next, you need to create a `pkgconfig` file specific to your installation.

-On Unix systems, you can run the script `Tools/make-pkgconfig.sh`.
+You can run the script `Tools/make-pkgconfig.sh`.
 It will create a file `/usr/local/lib/pkgconfig/llvm.pc`:

 ```bash
 ./Tools/make-pkgconfig.sh
 ```

-On Windows, you can copy the file in LLVM's `include` folder to the C++ standard library folder or customize `Sources/llvmc/llvmc.h`.
+### Build

-Finally, you should be able to build this project using Swift package manager:
+You should be able to build this project using Swift package manager:

 ```bash
 swift build -c release